NamazuStudios/elements/README.md

 a few exceptions that we have handled by either including as submodules or provided separately.

-* Note that the web-ui-angular project uses npm for dependency management.
+* Note that the web-ui-react project uses npm for dependency management.
 A maven build spec triggers the build and is referenced in the master maven build, so it should all "just work" when you do a build.